yavuztas/yavuztas.github.io/_posts/2019-08-10-java8-utility-class.markdown

 {% endhighlight %}

 ### Concatenate Elements into a String
-Another ability that may be useful is knowing the elements of a collection or array structures.
-Besides we use it frequently for debugging purposes.
-We can extend our utility class by adding some methods to simply joining the string representations of the elements besides a custom separator and optional limit parameter.
+Another ability that may be useful is printing the elements of collections or arrays.
+Most of the time, we use it for debugging purposes.

+We can extend our utility class by adding some methods to simply joining the string representations of the elements.
+Plus, a custom separator and an optional limit parameter may be useful.

 So, let's define our join methods:
 {% highlight java %}